Image Gen · Head-to-head

 Pros

-- ✓Best-in-class text rendering — actually spells words correctly in generated images
+- ✓Text rendering actually spells words correctly in generated images

 - ✓Magic Fill inpainting for targeted edits without regenerating the full image